Braised Red Cabbage is a simple, healthy and affordable way to feed a lot of…

-Roasted Green Beans and Brussel Sprouts with Dates and Balsamic Vinegar: a lot of words but not a lot of ingredients for a LOT of flavor.
+Roasted Green Beans and Brussel Sprouts: a lot of words but not a lot of ingredients for a LOT of flavor.

 This is a fast, one-pan, Paleo, Whole30 and vegan green vegetable side dish for a crowd.
 Even those in the crowd who think they don’t like vegetables.